 The other Hall of Famers, besides those mentioned above, to throw the final pitch of a World Series are: Mordecai “Three Finger” Brown (1907); Chief Bender (1911); Eddie Plank (1913); Red Faber (1917); Stan Coveleski (1920); Grover Cleveland Alexander (1926); Waite Hoyt (1928); Herb Pennock (1932); Dizzy Dean (1934); Lefty Gomez (1937); Red Ruffing (1938); Hal Newhouser (1945); Goose Gossage (1978); Bruce Sutter (1982); and Dennis Eckersley (1989).

-As of this writing, we don’t yet know how the 2014 World Series will end, but you can bet it will be memorable—for the pitcher who throws the final pitch, for the batter at the plate, and for all of us watching.
+We don’t yet know how the 2019 World Series will end, but you can bet it will be memorable — for the pitcher who throws the final pitch, for the batter at the plate, and for all of us watching.